Each case is classified by type with letters indicating the case type: T is for traffic violations, M is

 While private employers don’t have extensive research to perform regarding background check restrictions, government offices need to be cautious.
 For public employers, Kentucky law restricts the use of conviction records for employment purposes.

 A public employer in Kentucky can only base an employment decision on a criminal conviction record if the conviction is for a felony or a certain kind of misdemeanor.
 Public employers can still consider high misdemeanors, misdemeanors that warrant jail time, misdemeanors that directly relate to the type of employment sought, and misdemeanors that involve moral turpitude.
 Employers should disregard misdemeanor convictions that they can’t reasonably place into one of these categories when making hiring decisions.

-Some public employers are restricted in the timing of criminal background searches as well, thanks to an executive order issued in February 2017.
-While private employers can inquire about criminal history at any point in the hiring process, state-level employers within the executive branch can only conduct a criminal background check once an applicant has been offered an interview for the position.
-That means state agencies can’t ask applicants to disclose criminal history on the application itself.
+Some public employers are restricted in the timing of their criminal background searches due to an executive order issued in February 2017.
+While private employers can inquire about criminal history at any point in the hiring process, state-level employers within the executive branch can only conduct a criminal background check once they have offered an applicant an interview for a position.

 This executive order also means that state agencies can’t ask applicants to disclose criminal history on an application.
 This restriction is known as “ban the box” because it prohibits employers from including the section on job applications that asks candidates to check a box if they have ever been convicted of a crime.